CrocInc/grunt-croc-requirejs/README.md

 ```

 ### Passing options for UglifyJS
 If `optimizeJs` option specified as `uglify` then output files will be processed with [UglifyJS](https://github.com/mishoo/UglifyJS).
-It also has differeny options which you'd want to override.
+It also has different options which you'd want to override.
 For example, by default UglifyJS removes quotes for keys if they are not reserved words.
 This behavior can lead to runtime errors in IE8.
-Here's example how to pass options to UglifyJS via Grunt task's options:
+Here's example how to pass options into UglifyJS via Grunt task's options:

 ```js
         rjs: {